With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

 Let’s talk about a real-life customer experience example: Hillcrest Animal Hospital.
 The veterinarian practice got started with Birdeye to help improve the overall experience for both pets and owners.

 Hillcrest Animal Hospital used Birdeye to contact pet owners on their preferred channel: text messaging.
-Birdeye all-in-one platform made it easy to manage and respond to incoming messages from customers.
+Birdeye all-in-one Experience Marketing platform made it easy to manage and respond to incoming messages from customers.

 Birdeye also allowed Hillcrest to stay on top of incoming reviews.
 The practice was able to respond to negative reviews from pet owners and resolve the issues before they turned into bigger problems.